openplaces/heritrix-cassandra/README.rst

 encodingScheme 		UTF-8 		Encoding scheme you're using.

+framedTransport		false		Whether to used Thrift's Framed Transport

 contentPrefix		content 	Name of the logical prefix used to save the raw content to.
 If contentColumnName is redefined, then this prefix will be overridden and no longer used.

 contentColumnName 	raw_data 	Name of the column used to save the raw content to.